 We expect to spend substantial amounts to complete the development of, seek regulatory approvals for and commercialize our product candidates, as well as continue to expand our manufacturing and supply chain capabilities.
 This will require additional capital, which we may raise through equity offerings, debt financings, marketing and distribution arrangements and other collaborations, strategic alliances and licensing arrangements or other sources.
-Our ability to raise additional capital when needed has been and may in the future be adversely affected by external factors beyond our control, including changes in the political climate, geopolitical actions, changes in market interest rates, potential reforms and changes to government regulations, the effect of healthcare reform legislation, including those that may limit pricing of pharmaceutical products and drugs, market prices and conditions, prospects for favorable or unfavorable clinical trial results, new product initiatives, the manufacturing and distribution of new products, product safety and efficacy issues, new collaborations, strategic alliances and licensing arrangements, and the COVID-19 outbreak and mitigation measures.
-Furthermore, we expect to continue to incur costs associated with operating as a public company.
+Our ability to raise additional capital when needed has been and may in the future be adversely affected by external factors beyond our control, including changes in the political climate, geopolitical actions, changes in market interest rates, potential reforms and changes to government regulations, the effect of healthcare reform legislation, including those that may limit pricing of pharmaceutical products and drugs, market prices and conditions, prospects for favorable or unfavorable clinical trial results, new product initiatives, the manufacturing and distribution of new products, product safety and efficacy issues, new collaborations and strategic alliances and licensing arrangements.
 Adequate additional financing may not be available to us on acceptable terms, or at all.
 Our failure to raise capital as and when needed would have a negative effect on our financial condition and our ability to pursue our business strategy.
-In addition, attempting to secure additional financing has diverted and may in the future divert the time and attention of our management from dayto-day activities and harm our product candidate development efforts.
+In addition, attempting to secure additional financing has diverted and may in the future divert the time and attention of our management from day-to-day activities and harm our product candidate development efforts.
 If we are unable to raise capital when needed or on acceptable terms, we would be forced to delay, reduce or eliminate certain of our research and development programs.

 Our operations have consumed significant amounts of cash since inception.
-As of March 31, 2023, our cash and cash equivalents were \$68.8 million.
-In addition, we expect to receive \$36.3 million in receivables from Janssen in connection with the Collaboration Agreement.
-Based on our cash and cash equivalents at March 31, 2023 and the research funding and milestone payments we expect to receive under the Collaboration Agreement, together with the proceeds from the Private Placement, we estimate that such funds will be sufficient to enable us to fund our operating expenses and capital expenditure requirements into the second quarter of 2025.
-This estimate is based on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.
-Changing circumstances could cause us to spend more than expected or consume capital significantly faster than we currently anticipate, such as inflation or other factors that may significantly increase our business costs.
+As of June 30, 2024, our cash, cash equivalents and restricted cash were \$101.0 million.
+In addition, we expect to receive \$1.6 million from receivables from Johnson & Johnson Innovative Medicine in connection with transition services we provided to Johnson & Johnson Innovative Medicine which we expect to collect in the third quarter of 2024.
 Because the length of time and activities associated with successful development of our product candidates is uncertain, we are unable to estimate the actual funds we will require for development and any approved marketing and commercialization activities.
 Our future funding requirements, both near and long-term, will depend on many factors, including, but not limited to: